opf/openproject/docs/faq/README.md

 ### What is the difference between Enterprise on-premises and Community Edition regarding LDAP?

 In the Community Edition and in the Enterprise on-premises edition you can use the standard LDAP authentication.
 However, the Enterprise on-premises edition also includes LDAP group synchronization.
 This allows you to synchronize group members from LDAP with groups in OpenProject.
 The respective documentation can be found [here](../system-admin-guide/authentication/ldap-authentication/ldap-group-synchronization/#synchronize-ldap-and-openproject-groups-premium-feature).

+### Does LDAP work in cloud edition?

+LDAP is possible in principle.
+Effectively, everything runs on AWS EC2 instances in Ireland.
+However, the IPs are not fixed, but can theoretically change arbitrarily (within the IP ranges for eu-west-1 in [1]).
+In practice, this won't necessarily happen all the time, but we ourselves don't currently have a mechanism to make the concrete IPs of all servers available, for example.

 ## How to ... in OpenProject?